easleydp/brew-pilot/README.md

 - Frontend is a React SPA.
 - Backend is a Java Spring Boot app.
 - The Arduino microcontroller code is C++.

-- A Linux OS with a Java VM and a webserver such as nginx.
+In addition the RPi should be equipped with a Linux OS, a Java VM and a webserver such as nginx.

 Note there is no _database_.
 Rather, the last few minutes worth of readings are held in memory by the Java app before being dumped to disk (as a series of ndjson files).
 On request, the Java app simply provides the frontend with the names of the ndjson files (alongside any _latest readings_ from memory); the frontend then requests the data files directly (from the web server, without the Java app being further involved).
 Note: the ndjson files are aggregated once in a while so the frontend should never have to request too many.